kernle32dll/about-me/README.md

 ## My stuff

 I do some open source development.
-Here are developed some Go libs I developed:
+Here are some Go libs I developed:

 | Where                                                                           | What                                                                                                |
 |---------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|